opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/microsoft/active-directory-as-identity-provider-iam.md

 2. When the XML metadata loads, save the document locally under the filename **sp-metadata.xml**.
 3. Confirm that **sp-metadata.xml** is intact—its root element should be `<EntityDescriptor>`—before proceeding.

-You’ll reference this file when establishing the Relying Party Trust in AD FS.
+You'll reference this file when establishing the Relying Party Trust in AD FS.

 Then, go to *Server Manager* -> *Tools* -> *AD FS Management* -> *Relying Party Trusts* -> *Add Relying Party Trust*